DC ceiling fan motors use roughly 70% less energy, run 40–60% quieter, and offer 3–4x more speed settings than AC motors.

 Smart Thermostat Coordination

-This is where DC fans and smart thermostats become a force multiplier.
-Running a ceiling fan lets you raise your smart thermostat setpoint by 4°F while maintaining the same perceived comfort, because moving air accelerates evaporative cooling on your skin.
+This is where DC fans and smart thermostats compound each other's savings.
+Running a ceiling fan lets you raise your smart thermostat setpoint by 4°F to cut cooling costs while maintaining the same perceived comfort, because moving air accelerates evaporative cooling on your skin.
 At 4°F higher, your HVAC runs significantly less — the Department of Energy estimates 4–8% savings per degree of setpoint increase.

 You can automate this with routines: when your Ecobee or Nest reaches 74°F, trigger the ceiling fan via Alexa routine, then raise the setpoint to 78°F. The Dreo and Modern Forms Wynd both support Alexa routines.
 The Big Ass Fans Haiku L supports both Alexa and Google Assistant routines.